Solving Stochastic Orienteering Problems with Chance Constraints Using a GNN Powered Monte Carlo Tree Search: Methodology

 \subsection{MCTS Value and Failure Network}

-The main novelty of the method we propose here is a single value/failure network architecture that predicts both the expected value, $Q$, and the failure probability, $F$, of an action, $v_j$, to be used in the tree policy UCTF formula from Eq.~\eqref{eq:UCTF}.
+The main novelty of the method we propose here is a single value/failure network architecture that can be trained to predict either expected value, $Q$, or failure probability, $F$, of an action, $v_j$, to be used in the tree policy UCTF formula from Eq.~\eqref{eq:UCTF}.
 Therefore, after appropriate training, the MCTS rollout phase with multiple simulations to estimate both $Q$ and $F$ is replaced by a single forward pass on each network, thus dramatically cutting the computation time.
-As a result, as explained later, when a node is considered for expansion all descendants are generated and evaluated at once.
+As a result, as explained later, when a node is considered for expansion, all descendants are generated and evaluated at once.
 This is different from the classic MCTS approach where node descendants are added and evaluated one by one.
 This feature greatly extends the set of actions explored while not requiring more computational time.